jgandert/evolve_tap_hold_predictors/README.md

 ▶️ Start [evolve.kt](src/main/kotlin/evolve.kt).

 The `initialPopulation` variable contains the best found solutions.
-Note that we're using the decision trees in many cases.
+Note that we're using the decision trees in all but the `OVERLAP_MS_FOR_HOLD` and `FAST_STREAK_TAP` case, because it is much faster to produce them and their performance was better.

 It uses the [jenetics library](https://github.com/jenetics/jenetics).